elesiuta/picosnitch/docs/index.md

   # increasing it decreases disk writes by grouping connections into larger time windows
   # reducing time precision, decreasing database size, and increasing hash latency
-  "Desktop notifications": true, # Try connecting to dbus to show notifications "Every exe (not just conns)": False, # Check every running executable with picosnitch
+  "Desktop notifications": true, # Try connecting to dbus to show notifications "Every exe (not just conns)": false, # Check every running executable with picosnitch
   # these will be treated as "connections" with a port of -1
   # this feature is experimental but should work fairly well, errors should be expected as
   # picosnitch is unable to open file descriptors for some extremely short-lived processes